Skip to content ↓

 A Pastoral Team oversees pupils as they progress through each year group, offering support, mentoring and guidance.
 We regularly monitor attendance, support pupils returning after absence and take the necessary actions to prevent prolonged absence.

-Relevant staff are trained to support medical needs and this training is provided through the specialist services.
+Relevant staff are trained to support medical needs and this training is provided through specialist services.

 Educational visits and trips abroad are available to provide alternative experiences for your child.